timabell/timwise.co.uk/pages/recruiters.md

 tactics](http://www.brandonsavage.net/why-recruiters-are-bad-for-your-career/)
 to make life difficult and potentially jeopardise a good contract.

-The one tackle here is "multiple submission".
+The one tackled here is "multiple submission".
 This is where you end up with your CV landing on a client's desk from **two** different recruitment companies.
 I gather this can be the nail in the coffin of a contract even if the client was keen - who wants to be stuck in the middle of two recruiters fighting over the